Javier Aguirre: Third spell with Mexico

-On 22 July 2024, the Mexican Football Federation announced Aguirre as the new manager of the national team.
+In July 2024, the Mexican Football Federation announced Aguirre as the new manager of the national team.

-In November 2024, Aguirre was hit by a beer can, leaving him bloodied after his team’s 2–0 loss to Honduras in the Nations League quarter-final.
-Despite the injury, Aguirre downplayed the incident, focusing on congratulating the victors.
-The Mexican Football Federation condemned the attack, urging CONCACAF to act, while CONCACAF promised an investigation.
-Honduras manager Reinaldo Rueda also expressed disappointment over the violence.
-The incident was also condemned by FIFA President Gianni Infantino, calling it "horrible" and called for an investigation of the incident.
+In November 2024, Aguirre was struck by a beer can and injured after his team's 2–0 loss to Honduras in the Nations League quarter-final.
+Aguirre minimized the incident, choosing instead to congratulate Honduras.
+The Mexican Football Federation condemned the attack and urged CONCACAF to act, while CONCACAF promised an investigation.
+Honduras coach Reinaldo Rueda expressed regret over the violence, and FIFA President Gianni Infantino called the incident “horrible” and demanded an investigation.

 In March 2025, Aguirre helped Mexico achieve its first Nations League title after defeating Panama 2–1 in the final.
 In July that year, Aguirre won his second Gold Cup after defeating rivals the United States 2–1 in the final.

+On June 11, 2026, Aguirre began his third World Cup campaign in charge of Mexico with a win over South Africa in the inaugural match of the tournament.
+The team then beat South Korea and the Czech Republic, finishing first in their group and advancing to the round of 32, becoming the first CONCACAF nation to win all group stage matches in a World Cup.
+Mexico proceeded to defeat Ecuador, their first knockout win in 40 years, but were eliminated by England in the following round.
+Aguirre stepped down following the conclusion of his contract, with assistant coach Rafael Márquez taking over as head of the team.

+Valencia

+On 23 September 2026, Aguirre returned to La Liga, this time as head coach of Valencia.